What are Corns & Calluses?

 Our podiatrist will not only recommend ways to relieve pain and get rid of the corns or calluses, but can also help with isolating the cause and preventing the problem from recurring.

-If you feel you may be developing calluses or corns, or you already have one, the best thing to do is seek profession advice and treatment from our podiatrist at my FootDr Singapore.
+If you feel you may be developing calluses or corns, or you already have one, the best thing to do is seek profession advice and care management from our podiatrist at my FootDr Singapore.